Computation of systemic risk measures: a mixed-integer programming approach: Introduction

-Although our main interest is on the signed Eisenberg-Noe and Rogers-Veraart models for computations, we follow a unifying approach by using a general aggregation function defined in terms of a mixed-integer optimization problem for the theoretical development.
-To be able to approximate the nonconvex values of the corresponding systemic risk measure, we associate a (generally nonconvex) vector optimization problem to it.
-As a general paradigm, algorithms for solving vector optimization problems iterate by solving certain \emph{scalarization problems} (for instance, weighted-sum scalarizations) along with additional computational procedures (for instance, vertex enumeration subroutines).
+Although our main interest is on the signed Rogers-Veraart model for computations, we follow a unified approach by using a general aggregation function defined in terms of a mixed-integer optimization problem for the theoretical development.
+To be able to approximate the nonconvex values of the corresponding systemic risk measure, we associate a (generally nonconvex) vector optimization problem with it.
+As a general paradigm, algorithms for solving vector optimization problems iterate by solving certain \emph{scalarization problems} (e.g., weighted-sum scalarizations) along with additional computational procedures (e.g., vertex enumeration subroutines).
 For instance, Benson's algorithm \citep{benson} for linear vector optimization, the Benson-type algorithm in \cite{lohne-rudloff-ulus} for convex vector optimization, and the Benson-type algorithm in \cite{non-conv.benson} for nonconvex vector optimization follow this pattern.
-Consequently, the validity of such algorithms are conditional on the ability to solve the scalarization problems.
+Consequently, the validity of such algorithms is conditional on the ability to solve the scalarization problems.

-We develop methods to solve two commonly used scalarization problems for the vector optimization problem for systemic risk measures: the weighted-sum scalarization problem and Pascoletti-Serafini scalarization, which consists of calculating the minimum step-length to enter hit a set with a fixed direction.
-We prove that both scalarization problems for both signed Eisenberg-Noe and Rogers-Veraart models can be formulated as MILP problems.
-We also prove some results related to the feasibility and boundedness of these MILP problems.
-With these methods, we solve the scalarization problems as subroutines of the nonconvex algorithm in \cite{non-conv.benson}.
-It should be noted the choice of this algorithm is not arbitrary at all; indeed, due to the existence of binary variables in the formulations, the corresponding vector optimization problems for both models are nonconvex, hence the use of an algorithm that works without convexity assumptions is essential.
+We develop extensive mixed-integer formulations for two scalarization problems that are commonly used in vector optimization: the weighted-sum scalarization and the Pascoletti-Serafini scalarization, which consists of calculating the minimum step-length to enter a set with a fixed direction.
+We prove that both scalarization problems for the signed Rogers-Veraart model can be formulated as MIP problems.
+We also prove some results related to the feasibility and boundedness of these problems.
+We solve these scalarization problems as subroutines of the nonconvex algorithm in \cite{non-conv.benson}.
+It should be noted that the choice of this algorithm is not arbitrary at all; indeed, due to the existence of binary variables in the formulations, the corresponding vector optimization problems for both models are nonconvex, hence the use of an algorithm that works without convexity assumptions is essential.

 We perform a detailed computational study for both models as well as sensitivity analyses with respect to some model parameters such as the default cost parameters in the Rogers-Veraart model, the threshold level used in the risk constraint, and also some parameters determining the interconnectedness of the network.